rita-o/dMRSI/README.md

 ## PREREQUISITES (not provided here)

-This package runs in Python with Conda.
+This package runs in Python and uses Conda to deal with multiple environments.

-The following tools must be installed and available in your system's `PATH`:
+The following tools must be installed:

 - [**RATS_MM**](https://iibi.uiowa.edu/rats-rodent-brain-mri) Add to your system's `PATH` after installation.
 Need only for brain extraction of rodent data.